kurtaking/backstage/docs/backend-system/core-services/auditor.md

 This document describes the Auditor Service, a core service designed to record and report on security-relevant events within an application.
 By default, this service utilizes the `rootLogger` core service for logging.

+For information about security observability, monitoring, and compliance reporting, see the [Security Observability documentation](../../../features/observability/auditor.md).

 ## Key Features

 - Provides a standardized way to capture security events.